rgrannell1/polonium/README.md

 Base62 (alphanumeric) passwords are generally permitted by online services and are entropy-dense compared to base16 passwords.
 Even short Base62 passwords exceed the recommended minimum of 80-bits of entropy per password.

+### - Security Notes

+- Polonium passwords only have *application* specific salts, not user-specific salts.
+Two uses that use the same salt ('facebook') and master password ('password123') will have the same output password.

 ### Licence